carpentries-incubator/python-business/_episodes/01-conditional_loop.md

 > We can choose any name we want for variables.
 We might just as easily have chosen the name `nyan_cat` for the loop variable, as long as we use the same name when we invoke the variable inside the loop:
 >
 > ~~~
-> assertions = ["Existance","Rights and Obligations","Completeness","Valuation and Allocation"]
+> assertions = ["Existence","Rights and Obligations","Completeness","Valuation and Allocation"]
 > for nyan_cat in assertions:
 >     print(nyan_cat)
 > ~~~